RNZ Pacific: Transmission

 RNZ Pacific broadcasts on different frequencies and times to different parts of the Pacific region, during a 24-hour rotation.
-In the website there is a list of the current frequency schedule.
+The current frequency schedule is available on the broadcaster's website.
+Frequency changes are made to reflect radio shortwave propagation variations to the station's target areas.
 Maintenance of the transmitter is carried out on the first and third Wednesday of every month from 10:30 a.m. to 6 p.m.
 NZT, sometimes interrupting the station's broadcasts.
-Regular schedule changes are made to reflect changes to the station's target audience.
-RNZ Pacific is also available on satellite over the Pacific and South Asia.

 The RNZ Pacific transmission site is located in Rangitaiki on North Island.
-The unattended site is fed by a digital link from studios in Wellington.
+The unattended site is fed by a digital link from studios in Wellington, 300km away.
 In 2005, a 100 kW transmitter capable of both analog and digital broadcasting using the Digital Radio Mondiale digital radio standard was installed at the site.
-A new 100 kW transmitter, also DRM-capable, is planned for installation in 2023.
-Two high frequency and two low band antennas are used to send RNZ Pacific programming across the Pacific Basin.
+Two high frequency and two low band antennas are used to send RNZ Pacific programming across the Pacific Basin but the signal can sometimes also be heard in North America, Japan, China, Europe, Russia and the Middle East.